-Is there are a link between volcanic eruption and climate change?
+Is there a link between volcanic eruptions and climate change?
 Do volcanic eruptions cause climate change?

 On 9 December 2019, a volcano in Whaakari/White Island, New Zealand had erupted.
 Graham-McLay & Roy (2019) reported at least 5 people and injured up to 20 people.
 The White Island volcanic explosion death toll numbered 21 persons as reported on On 29 January 2020.

-On 12th January 2020, Taal volcano in the Philippines erupted, spewing ash up to 15 kilometres into the sky (Philippines warns of, 2020).
-The Philippine Institue of Volcanology and Seismology (PHIVOLCS) raised the Alert Level 4 ( Hazardous eruption imminent), warning of the possibility of Alert Level 5 (Hazardous eruption in progress).
+On 12 January 2020, Taal volcano in the Philippines erupted, spewing ash up to 15 kilometres into the sky (Philippines warns of 2020).
+The Philippine Institute of Volcanology and Seismology (PHIVOLCS) raised the Alert Level to 4 ( Hazardous eruption imminent), warning of the possibility of Alert Level 5 (Hazardous eruption in progress).

-Sometimes forces of nature, like major volcanic eruptions can be so powerful and extensive that they can render human efforts pointless.
+Sometimes forces of nature, like significant volcanic eruptions, can be so powerful and extensive that they can render human efforts pointless.
 For example, will the amount of carbon and gases spewed into the atmosphere from volcanic eruptions reverse all the climate change mitigation efforts (like reducing carbon emissions that people do?

 Volcanic gases and ash in the atmosphere

-Combing all volcanoes from land and underwater, the amounts of greenhouse gases that they can release are between 100-300 million tons of C02 each year according to both the British Geological Survey and the US Geological Survey.
-The figure might seem big but it is only equivalent to 1 per cent of the human-caused emissions from fossil fuel.
-In the worlds of the British Geological Survey, “The contribution to the present-day atmospheric C02 loading from volcanic emissions is relatively insignificant.
+Combining all volcanoes from land and underwater, the amounts of greenhouse gases they can release are between 100-300 million tons of C02 each year, according to the British and US Geological Survey.
+The figure might seem bi,g but it is only equivalent to 1 per cent of the human-caused emissions from fossil fuel.
+In the world of the British Geological Survey, “The contribution to the present-day atmospheric C02 loading from volcanic emissions is relatively insignificant.
 (How do volcanoes, 2011)

-The claim that volcanoes emit more C02 than humans is a myth, according to sceptical science.
+According to Skeptical Science, the claim that volcanoes emit more C02 than humans is a myth.
 Fossil fuel emissions per year are approximately 34 billion tonnes of carbon dioxide.
 This information is from the US Energy Information Administration (EIA).
-This amount is 100 times greater than even the “maximum estimated volcanic C02 fluxes” (Do volcanoes emit, 2017).
+This amount is 100 times greater than the “maximum estimated volcanic C02 fluxes” (Do volcanoes emit, 2017).

-The information makes us wonder whether the gases and carbon dioxide that volcanic eruptions release are significant compared to human-caused emissions that are causing global warming?
+This information makes us wonder whether the gases and carbon dioxide that volcanic eruptions release are significant compared to human-caused emissions, which cause global warming.

 Effects of volcanic eruptions on Climate.